kschan0214/sepia.documentation/tutorial/fMRItoolkit2019/Exercise2.rst

    The process is done when you see the message '*SEPIA header is saved!*' in the command window.
 You should see a new file is generated in the input directory.

-Your setting should be similar to the following:
+Your setting should be like:

 .. image:: images/get_header_overview.png
    :align: center